BruceEckel/WinterTechForum-hugo/content/ideas/index.md

 weight: 170
 ---

+- Tripod for lightning talks
+- Material to assist recruiting newcomers
 - Emphasize speaking style and making room for others; creating a safe space.
 Put at beginning of opening session.
 - Session about new people; those who have come before can only ask questions
 - Session on building trust in company products
 - Switching places after courses during the banquet
 - Quiet room w/ beanbag chairs
-- Encourage people to get houses west of 6th Street
-- Custom post-it notes for open-spaces sessions
-- "Rest recharge connect"
+- "Rest recharge connect learn" (tag line?)
 - Shared note system, perhaps could even produce a kind of conference proceedings
 - Some kind of recording, along with an agreement and set of practices so we could livestream/podcast without the participants worrying about what they say. (mostly conditions